Logo

 Description

-Welcome to the Trébeurden motorhome parking area, conveniently located at the entrance to the town, a short walk from the football field.
-Quiet and secure, its carefully stabilized surface provides comfortable parking with easy access from the entrance road.
-You will find wastewater disposal, electrical hookup and potable water supply to top up your comforts.
-Every Tuesday morning, enjoy the market at Place des Îles — mainly food stalls off-season — which in summer extends and doubles in size along the Corniche de Goas Treiz from the Tourist Office.
+Welcome to the Trébeurden motorhome area, ideally located at the town entrance and a short walk from the football pitch.
+Quiet and secure, its carefully stabilized surface offers comfortable parking for motorhome users seeking peace and quiet.
+You will find an electrical hookup, a potable water refill point and a wastewater dump, with convenient access to facilitate local travel.
+Also enjoy the weekly market on Tuesday mornings at Place des Îles (mainly food from September to June) which in summer doubles in size and extends along the Corniche de Goas Treiz from the Tourist Office.

 Tourisme